Year Hare Affair: Video game

 A free-to-play strategy role-playing video game based on the webcomic, was released on iOS and Android on 15 July 2015.
-The player controls one of three factions: Hare, Bald Eagle and Bear.
+The player controls one of three factions: Hare, Bald Eagle and Bear.Another game called “Year Hare Affair: Burning Snow” was also released sometime later, and can currently be played on itch.io.
+An educational game about Chinese history was also released and unlike the first two, this one can be played in its original format.

 Reception

 Critical response

-The comic expresses the modern history of China and its international relations in a fun way.
-It has sparked patriotism in China's younger generations.

 Hare (我兔 (Our rabbit)) is now used as Internet slang referring to China.

 Criticisms

-The historical vision, provided in first two seasons of Year Hare Affair, came under heavy criticism in an overview on the Russian website South China Insight, especially Sino-Soviet relations.
+The historical vision, provided in the first two seasons of Year Hare Affair, came under heavy criticism in an overview on the Russian website South China Insight, especially Sino-Soviet relations.
 Though it is admitted that relations with Russia "occupy a leading place" in reflecting of Chinese history, but with a "complete disregard for historical facts", such as Soviet involvement in the Chinese Communist Party's foundation and the Red Army's liberation of Manchuria from Japanese forces.
-It was also noted that the Sino-Vietnamese War has been completely left behind.
+It was also noted that the Sino-Vietnamese War has been completely left out.

-Oiwan Lam of Global Voices Online finds racism in portraying the African as a hippopotamus, which she considers "a lazy and stupid animal".
+Oiwan Lam of Global Voices Online finds racism in portraying African nations as hippopotamuses, which she considers "a lazy and stupid animal".
 In that regard, "China's aid for Africa has also been simplified as a last resort because 'the first world refused to play with us'".

+Some commentators argue that the webcomic and its animated adaptation oversimplify complex historical events, potentially promoting nationalist sentiment or stereotypes, especially in its depiction of countries such as Japan, South Korea, and the United States.
+Critics have also pointed out instances where the series' satirical elements may reinforce negative stereotypes or historical grievances rather than fostering understanding.
+Conversely, defenders of the series highlight its satirical and entertainment-focused intent, suggesting that it should not be interpreted as a historical documentary or a precise representation of historical facts, but rather as a creative work aimed at humor and satire.